sanko/readonly/README.md

 To 'fix' this, Readonly::XS was written.
 If installed, Readonly::XS used the internal methods `SvREADONLY` and `SvREADONLY_on` to lock simple scalars.
 On the surface, everything was peachy but things weren't the same behind the scenes.
-In edge cases, code perfromed very differently if Readonly::XS was installed and because it wasn't a required dependency in most code, it made downstream bugs very hard to track.
+In edge cases, code performed very differently if Readonly::XS was installed and because it wasn't a required dependency in most code, it made downstream bugs very hard to track.